 Difficulty Rating: Low

 I bet you never thought of using beadboard for a headboard (try saying that three times fast).
-There are many different ways to build a DIY headboard, but Ana White’s twin bed beadboard project offers one of the cheapest and most decorative options.
+There are many different ways to build a DIY headboard, but Ana White’s twin bed beadboard project offers one of the least expensive and most decorative options.
 Her project incorporates crown molding and trim, giving the headboard that extra wow factor.
 Though this design is for a twin-sized bed, it can easily scale up to any size bed frame with the proper measurements.

 Shiplap Walls